corrode/corrode.github.io/content/blog/long-term-rust-maintenance/index.md

 does, it might do too much.
 Split it up into smaller parts and test those individually.

-Make sure that the tests are easy to run without any manual setup and that they run quickly.
+Make sure that the tests are easy to run without any manual setup (ideally, running `cargo test` should be enough), and that they run quickly.
 If tests are slow, they won't be run as often, and you'll lose the benefits of having them.
 Integrate your tests into a continuous integration system like GitHub Actions or GitLab CI to ensure that they are run automatically on every commit.

-## Documentation
+### Documentation

 Rust has great support for documentation.
 You can write documentation as Markdown comments right next to your code, and